mnori/emb0x/README.md

 # emb0x
-Simple web based jukebox app
+Simple web based jukebox app.

 Not much going on here yet, but watch this space.